gscrow/dressipi-com/privacy.markdown

 We ask that you read this privacy notice carefully as it contains important information about who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us or a relevant supervisory authority in the event you have a complaint.

-## Who we are, purpose of this policy and our processing role
+## Who We Are, Purpose Of This Policy And Our Processing Role

 **_StyleMania Ltd_** is a company registered in England and Wales under registration number 7063626 whose registered office is at StyleMania Ltd, 85 Great Portland Street, London, W1W 7LT, UK, trading as Dressipi (“**_Dressipi_**”).

 Dressipi’s mission is to help people easily find the clothes they will love and enable retailers to be more customer-centric and efficient.
 For more information about us, please visit our [“About us” ](https://dressipi.com/about/about-us/) page on our website.